MicrosoftDocs/windows-itpro-docs/windows/manage/appv-administering-virtual-applications-with-the-management-console.md

 ## Have a suggestion for App-V?

-Add or vote on suggestions [here](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization).
-For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).
+Add or vote on suggestions on the [Application Virtualization feedback site](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization).<br>For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).

 ## <a href="" id="other-resources-for-this-app-v-5-1-deployment-"></a>Other resources for this App-V deployment